 Many French alcohol and snack companies have conducted marketing studies to determine the apéro habits of French people.

 One of the most glaring differences between an apero, happy hour and cocktail parties is that Apero time is a tradition that most French people experience regularly.
-It’s estimated that roughly 70% to 80% of French people in France regularly enjoy an apéro.
-Those numbers only increase during the holidays and weekends!

-Whereas, you can go your whole life without ever having experienced a cocktail party or happy hour because they ARE NOT traditions.
+In the flip side, you can go your whole life without ever having experienced a cocktail party or happy hour because they ARE NOT traditions.

 Here are some studies conducted on the apero hour in France.